What marks are good for... or what they can NOT do for you

 year or period such an item was manufactured.

-antique china marks from Europe were basically all of a similar type,
+Antique china marks from Europe are basically all of a similar type,

 the whole of Europe there were much fewer china manufacturers at any

-one time than in China, makes it much easier to identify the origin of
+one time than in China, makes it generally much easier to identify the origin of

 an item together – based on its mark alone.

-European mark may be used to identify the actual manufacturer, and
+European marks may be used to identify the actual manufacturer, and

 the period or span of years during which an item was produced (except